Perky's is Queenstown and NZ's only floating bar. With tap beers and Central Otago wines, your favourite drink will be...

 Time: 6 - 8 hours return

-Starting point: There's two options, start on the Tiki Trail at the end of Brecon Street, or begin at the Skyline Access Road.
+Starting point: There are two options, start on the Tiki Trail at the end of Brecon Street, or begin at the Skyline Access Road.
 If you'd like to cheat a little bit, take the Skyline gondola to cut about an hour out of your walking time.

 Sam Summers Hut